wifisensing/PicoScenes-Manual/source/scenarios.rst

 - Signal Recording: PicoScenes provides a pair of intuitive options, ``--tx-to-file`` and ``--rx-to-file``, which allow users to save the I/Q baseband signals to be transmitted or received into a ".bbsignals" file.
 - Signal Replaying: PicoScenes offers another pair of options, ``--tx-from-file`` and ``--rx-from-file``, which enable users to transmit the signals stored in a ".bbsignals" file or use the signals stored in a ".bbsignals" file as the signals received in real-time.

 Proper combinations of these four options can greatly facilitate ISAC research.
+Here we show two most useful cases.

 Case 1: Overcoming Packet Loss by Live Recording + Offline Replaying
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^